salt-extensions/community/working_group/2024/2024-09-19-meeting-notes.md

 - **Discussion of GitHub Actions with this working group.**
     - Central Artifacts - use these workflows to perform all actions ?
+        - These should be ignored and preferrence given to those provided by copier for GitHub Actions.
+        - Max took as Action Item to research - release actions available from / by copier
+        - Note mention of helpers for GitHub Actions from Jeanluc in copier.

 - **Answers for items raised in last meeting with this working group.**
     - **Issue Tracking**